-The David M. and Zuria F. Austin Endowed Excellence Fund was established in 2009 by his wife and partner, Mrs. Zuria F. Austin, as well as family, friends and colleagues in loving memory of Dr. David M. Austin – a pioneer in the field of social work education and faculty member and dean to The University of Texas at Austin School of Social Work.
+The David M. and Zuria F. Austin Endowed Excellence Fund was established in 2009 by his wife and partner, Mrs. Zuria F. Austin, as well as family, friends and colleagues – in loving memory of Dr. David M. Austin, a pioneer in the field of social work education, faculty member and dean of, The University of Texas at Austin School of Social Work.
 In his brilliant career, David left a magnificent legacy in the students whom he mentored, taught, and inspired.
 Mrs. Zuria Austin said of the endowment, “The David M. and Zuria F. Austin Endowed Excellence Fund is established to extend David’s firm belief in the essential role of research in the planning and delivery of human services.”

 Upon graduation each accepted a position in Cleveland where they lived and worked until 1951.
 David was a group worker at the University Settlement House, and in the summer, program director and then director of Camp Cleveland.
 Camp Cleveland, located on property owned by the city, was free to youths who came from settlement houses located in the various sections of Cleveland.
 It was integrated in all respects.
 Zuria was a casework councilor at the Youth Bureau of Cleveland working with teenagers.